- Master's Degree Programs

 - The completed Pre-Approval Form for Dual Admission.
 Applicants will be required to upload this form to the online application.

 - A letter of recommendation from the applicant's PhD advisor.
 Letters of recommendation should be submitted by the recommender using this form.
 Letters submitted by students will not be accepted.
 Note: The letter of recommendation needs to support the student's application and certify that the student is making good progress with the student's home PhD program.
-The applicant's PhD advisor also needs to indicate in the letter that a faculty member from the Department of Statistics will be on the student's PhD committee to ensure there is a sufficient statistical component in the student's PhD thesis.
+The applicant's PhD advisor also needs to indicate in the letter which faculty member from the Department of Statistics will be on the student's PhD committee to ensure there is a sufficient statistical component in the student's PhD thesis.

 - Application Fee